Funbit/ets2-telemetry-server/Readme.md

-## ETS2 Telemetry Web Server 3.0.7 + Mobile Dashboard
+## ETS2 Telemetry Web Server 3.2.0 + Mobile Dashboard

-This is a free Telemetry Web Server for [Euro Truck Simulator 2](http://www.eurotrucksimulator2.com/) written in C# based on WebSockets and REST API.
+This is a free Telemetry Web Server for [Euro Truck Simulator 2](http://www.eurotrucksimulator2.com/) and [American Truck Simulator](http://www.americantrucksimulator.com/) written in C# based on WebSockets and REST API.
 The client side consists of a skinnable HTML5 mobile dashboard application that works in any modern desktop or mobile browser.
 Android users may also use provided native Android application.

 ## Main Features

 - Free and open source
 - Automated installation
-- REST API for ETS2 telemetry data
+- REST API for telemetry data
 - HTML5 dashboard application for live telemetry data streaming based on WebSockets
 - Powerful support for custom dashboard skins (skin tutorial included)
 - Telemetry data broadcasting to a given URL via HTTP protocol